JulePralle/SDC_Term2_Project4_PID-Control/README.md

 ## Defining Hyperparameters
 In this project I used manual tuning to chose the final hyperparameters (Kp, Kd, Ki) for the PID-controller of the steering.
 I set the throttle to a small constant value of 0.1 which leads to a speed of 7 to 9 mph in the simulator.
-Then I optimized every hyperparameter at a time by using the following procedure:
+Then I optimized every hyperparameter at a time by the following procedure:

 1. Set all gains to zero.
 2. Increase the P gain until the response to a disturbance is steady oscillation.